vkhazin/sqlserver-dml-filestream/README.md

 select * from dbo.CqrsErrors order by Timestamp

 ```
-* Few ecords should appear in the table stating the folder was not found
+* Few records with error should appear in the table stating the folder was not found

 ### Success Test